xs4free/hugo-travello-theme/README.md

 #TODO
 - [ ] Upgrade to Hugo 0.53 extended (change powershell scripts to generate and run hugo)
-- [ ] Remove Hugo warning: Page's .Next is deprecated and will be removed in a future release.
-Use .PrevPage (yes, not .NextPage).
-- [ ] Remove Hugo warning: Page's .Prev is deprecated and will be removed in a future release.
-Use .NextPage (yes, not .PrevPage)
 - [ ] Add widget newest comments
 - [ ] Replace [img-alt with figcaption-tag][9]
 - [ ] Add widget newest posts